impensavel/essence/docs/XMLEssence.md

 ```

 ### Map values
-Except when we want to retrieve stored element data, map values should always be XPath expressions *relative* to the current element.
+Map values should always be XPath expressions *relative* to the current element, unless when we want to retrieve stored element data.
 To get the `Name` property of a `/Persons/Person` element, the configuration should be:
 ```php
 $config = array(